The Arc’s Lights: A time of reflection and joy amidst the pandemic

 “This is actually my first time, so I’m pretty excited,” Tina Thomas said.

-Pat Jones, Board President with The Arc’s Lights said, “The Arc lights are a long time tradition, but especially this year.”
-“It’s really exciting to have an opportunity for folks to stay in their cars and come out something like this where you can drive around and be socially distant,” she said.
+“The Arc Lights are a long time tradition, but especially this year,” said Pat Jones, board president with The Arc’s Lights.
+“It’s really exciting to have an opportunity for folks to stay in their cars and come out something like this where you can drive around and be socially distant.”